Assessment Only Route

 Stage 1: Initial Needs Assessment

-If you meet the entry requirements, or meet all entry requirements with the exception of the second school experience, then you need to complete a knsps-ao-expression-of-interest-application-form-june-2016 and a KNSPS-Self-Assessment-Matrix
+If you meet the entry requirements, or meet all entry requirements with the exception of the second school experience, then you need to complete a KNSTE AO Expression of Interest Application Form (October 2017) and a KNSTE Self Assessment Matrix

-If appropriate you will then be invited to a SCITT based interview with an Assessment Tutor and a school-based senior colleague.
+If appropriate you will then be invited to a SCITT based interview with an Assessment Tutor.
 This stage of the assessment process will consist of activities that: